 Next in order came whiskey, swearing, bartering on card playing, horse racing and last but not least, came fighting.
 Brother Democrat versus Democrat stood in battle array.
 We are sorry we did not have a reporter to take down those master speeches.

-Note that neither the Journal nor Pearson claims that Douglas himself spoke at the Pensacola event, as the Prairie Rivers Network brochure states.
+Note that neither the Journal nor Pearson claims that Douglas himself spoke at the Pensacola event, as the Prairie Rivers Network’s now revoked brochure stated.

 The abstract shows a small map of “Beam’s Mill Lot” showing the mill, bridge over Horse Creek and the house.
 The road from Springfield to Edinburg crossed the bridge over Horse Creek and curved by the house.
 The area was known as Pensacola, though no actual village was ever platted.
 The house was said to have served as a hotel, which would suggest that this was actually a stagecoach inn.